 Mr Cahan's practice also includes advising clients regarding the construction of new and expansion of existing major energy and manufacturing projects.
-He has helped clients through the site selection and review process, obtain the full range of environmental permits for such projects (including PSD air permits), and drafted and negotiated the environmental sections of project structure, finance and construction contracts.
+He has helped clients through the site selection and review process, obtain the full range of environmental permits for such projects, and drafted and negotiated the environmental sections of project structure, finance and construction contracts.
+He has advised clients on several major demolitions and plant decommissioning, as well as Brownfield projects.

 Mr Cahan received his JD from Washington University School of Law in 1976 and his BA from Washington University in 1973.
-He is admitted in the District of Columbia and Illinois.
+Admissions include: District of Columbia and Illinois.

 This biography is an extract from The International Who's Who of Environment Lawyers which can be purchased from our Shop.